 Notifications like these might pressure you to invest sooner than you’ve planned.

 How can you ensure that your emotions don't end up getting in the way of managing our finances responsibly?
 It all starts with being aware of your blind spots and keeping your financial plan in check.

 Here are 7 behavioural finance biases to look out for:

 The home country bias is the tendency for investors to invest the majority of their portfolio in domestic assets.

 This tendency occurs because it’s psychologically easier to part with money when investing in familiar brands instead of unfamiliar brands.
 And often, those brands that are familiar tend to be domestic ones.

 But, investing too much in your home country can risk your investments being too concentrated in a single geography.
 If your home country suffers an economic downturn, it could negatively affect your portfolio.
 If, however, you diversify your investments across geographies, you’ll always have a buffer in case one market is disproportionately affected due to a market downturn.

 Home country bias is a worldwide phenomenon.
 For example, US equities represent less than 50% of global market capitalisation, and yet the average US investor has 70% of their portfolio in US equities.
-Here in Singapore, Singaporean equities only make up 0.4% of the global stock market, and yet investors in Singapore have 39% of their investments in domestic equities.

 “You need to have a sufficient amount of funding and safe-haven currencies in your portfolio.
 Because these are the ones that give your portfolio insurance when times are tough.” - Freddy Lim, Chief Investment Officer, StashAway